Swinhoe’s White-Eyes: The Growing Population in Southern California

 A Swinhoe’s white-eye in San Diego.

-At least part of the increase could be chalked up to a documentation issue, as researchers rely on pictures from the public to document bird populations.
+At least part of the increase might be chalked up to a documentation issue, as researchers rely on pictures from the public to document bird populations.
 Maybe people are just more focused on them now?

-Their population could’ve just grown enough for them to reproduce prolifically.
+Their population might’ve just grown enough for them to reproduce prolifically.
 It’s not unheard of for a population to show up, hang out in small numbers for many years and then explode as they adapt to the surrounding areas.

 Are they invasive?